mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 1.1 Deeplinking Introduction and Benefits

-Deeplinking is a methodology for **launching a native mobile application via a link**.

 Enabling deeplinking for a mobile application will allow you to invoke deeplinks that open an app and launch specific, defined screens within the app, such as the homepage,